Prompt Responses

 Will A Walking Stick Help With Lower Back Pain?

 Walking sticks may alleviate back pain by promoting greater balance.
-When your back muscles are strong, you walk more upright.
-When these stabilising muscles aren’t overworked, people often experience less discomfort.
+Strong back muscles allow people to walk more upright, and when these stabilising muscles aren’t overworked, people often experience less discomfort.

 How Do I Choose A Walking Aid?